rvesse/stardog-docs/src/docs/admin.html.md

     and you don't want those bnodes to be smushed into a single node in the database, then this configuration option should be disabled (set to `FALSE`).
+12. `load.parser.count`, `load.processor.count`: Determines the number of parser and
+     processor threads, respectively, to be used during bulk loading of data at database creation time.
+The default values are `3` and `4` respectively, but they may be set higher, to good effect, if you have mulitcore CPUs.
+The former is effective only if multiple input files are being processed; the latter is effective even if a single file is processed as input.
+The heuristic for these settings is

+     * the value of `load.parser.count` + `load.processor.count` should neither exceed `10` nor be equal to or greater than the number of available cores
+     * the two values should be roughly equal
+     * the values don't have much effect unless or until you're loading billions of triples

 ### Starting & Stopping the Server